cwasser/DemoWebshop/README.md

 demo_shop
 =========

 Small demo shop bundle with

 - Symfony 2.8
 - FOS/RestBundle
 - Nelmio/ApiDocBundle
 - jQuery
+- jQuery SPA plugin

 which provides a RESTful book shop API and a Single Page Application later on.
 The demo shop is currently build for providing REST operations for an book entity.